Akiho Yoshizawa: Pink film & TV

-She also starred in the 2005 pink film Fascinating Young Hostess: Sexy Thighs which was ranked as the Best Film of the year at the 2006 Pink Grand Prix.
+She also starred in the 2005 pink film Fascinating Young Hostess: Sexy Thighs, which was ranked as the Best Film of the year at the 2006 Pink Grand Prix.
 Yoshizawa won the third Best Actress award at the same ceremony for her role in the movie.
 In an interview, Yoshikawa said she first met the director of the movie, Tetsuya Takehora, when he directed her in a V-cinema production Erotic Fountain (エロビアの泉) for the TMC studio in 2006.
 She was given a Best Actress award for her work in the pink film genre at the 2006 Pinky Ribbon Awards.

 Along with two other idols, Mihiro and Kaho Kasumi, Yoshizawa also ventured into another medium with the 2005 UMD format video English Cram School where the three actresses give lessons in English.
 The softcore video, published as GBTU-002 by Success, is for the Sony PlayStation Portable (PSP).
 Another PSP video and game was the December 2006 All Star Yakyuken Battle, a striptease version of "yakyuken" or "rock-paper-scissors" where Yoshizawa joined with AV actresses An Nanba, Kaho Kasumi, Kaede Matsushima, Mihiro, Ran Asakawa, Rei Amami, Sora Aoi and Yua Aida.
 The game and video were released for the PSP and in Blu-ray for the PS3.

-In 2006 Yoshizawa starred in the historical costume drama set in the Edo period, The Inner Palace: Indecent War, released by Max-A under the DoraMax label in July 2006.
+In 2006 Yoshizawa starred in The Inner Palace: Indecent War, a historical costume drama set in the Edo period, released by Max-A under the DoraMax label in July 2006.
 In addition to the hardcore video (labeled DMX-001), the movie was also released in a shorter softcore R-15 rated version (Pure Max PMX-005).
 A sequel The Inner Palace: Flower of War was also released in hardcore (DoraMax DMX-002) and softcore (Pure Max PMX-006) versions.